Release date: July 8, 2013

 10:10

-Graham Greene (1904-91) was an English author, playwright, and literary critic, best known for works that explore the ambivalent moral and political challenges of contemporary culture.
+Graham Greene (1904–1991) was an English author, playwright, and literary critic, best known for works that explore the ambivalent moral and political challenges of contemporary culture.
 The Living Room, his first play, debuted in 1953.
-Read about the critical response to the play in this Guardian article.
-Read more about Greene in this Wikipedia article.
+This article in The Guardian reports on the critical response to the play.

 15:30

-Flannery O'Connor (1925-64) was an American author and essayist whose work is marked by a "Southern Gothic style" with regional settings, grotesque characters, and a blend of the comic and tragic.
+Flannery O’Connor (1925–1964) was an American author and essayist whose work is marked by a “Southern Gothic style” with regional settings, grotesque characters, and a blend of the comic and tragic.
 Her writing also reflects her Roman Catholic faith, and frequently examines questions of morality and ethics such as southern racial issues.
 She suffered from the autoimmune disease lupus and died at the young age of 39.
-Learn more about O'Connor in this Wikipedia entry.

 16:30